r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 The tarballs are more flexible in that one does not need to always install Msys2 nor the full set of libraries.
-Also, tarballs are compressed using the Zstandard compressor, which works better for this content than the compressor used by Rtools43 (InnoSetup does not support Zstandard as of this writing), so the compressed file is smaller and decompresses faster.
+Also, tarballs are compressed using the Zstandard compressor, which works better for this content than the compressor used by Rtools44 (InnoSetup does not support Zstandard as of this writing), so the compressed file is smaller and decompresses faster.

+One can also use a single Msys2 installation with the build tools for both Intel and ARM tarballs (on an ARM machine).

-The script below automatically installs Msys2, MiKTeX and Inno Setup (the last two into non-standard directories) and can be used on fresh systems or virtual machines or containers without previous installation of this software.
+The script below automatically installs Msys2, MiKTeX, Inno Setup and 64-bit Ghostscript (the last three into non-standard directories) and can be used on fresh systems or virtual machines or containers without previous installation of this software.
 It could also be used as an inspiration for installing on real systems, but one should review it first or run selected lines manually, to prevent damage to the existing installations:

 ```
 cd \